Along with great apes, elephants and humans, common bottlenose dolphins have one of the most sophisticated intellects on

 Where do they live?

 These dolphins make their homes all over the world.
 The only areas they don’t live – understandably – are the very cold waters of the Arctic and Antarctic circles.
 Some groups choose to stay in one place all their lives while others are more transitory.
 They live in many different environments including coastal areas, in harbours, bays, lagoons and semi-enclosed seas such as the Black Sea and the Mediterranean Sea.
 Although globally they are numerous compared to many species of whales and dolphins, some populations are small and isolated, and especially vulnerable to human activities like hunting, noise pollution or fishing.
-There is only one resident population left in the North Sea, and the Black Sea sub-species is classified as Endangered.
+There is only one resident population left in the North Sea.
+Two subspecies are currently recognised, the Black Sea bottlenose dolphin and Lahille's bottlenose dolphin (South America).

 They have names!

 Each common bottlenose dolphin has his or her own name.
 This is a unique set of whistles used by the other dolphins to refer to or attract the attention of a particular individual.